Guide To Hiking Rattlesnake Arches

 Outside of Utah, this area has one of the largest concentrations of natural sandstone arches.
 Since hiking to Rattlesnake Arches is quite the trek, you will likely encounter fewer crowds, which offers an incredibly remote backcountry experience in the Black Ridge Canyons Wilderness.

-Hiking to Rattlesnake Arches in McInnis Canyons National Conservation Area
+Our Experience Hiking to Rattlesnake Arches in McInnis Canyons

 Hiking to see the sandstone arches along the Rattlesnake Arches trail makes for an awesome Colorado backcountry adventure.

-A few years ago, Pablo, my husband, and I hiked here on Valentine’s Day.
+Years ago, Pablo, my husband, and I hiked here on Valentine’s Day.
 The area had not had much snow all winter, and we could see from afar that the plateaus and mesas in the area didn’t have snow either.
-So, we decided to go!
+So, we decided to go.

 We are happy we did.
 This is one of the best hikes near Grand Junction we have ever done.
 After reading this article, we hope it inspires you to add Rattlesnake Arches to your Colorado adventure list.